vext01/passout/README.md

 tools were either too heavyweight, or required me to type the master password every time I needed to access the password store.

-Therefore, I hacked up PassOut; a super-mega easy password manager written in Python.
-You can set it up in minutes.
+Therefore, I made PassOut; a simple password manager written in Python.

 ## Dependencies